 We are reiterating our Neutral recommendation on People's United Financial Inc. (PBCT).
-The recommendation is based on the company’s detailed analysis of fourth-quarter 2011 earnings and its expense savings initiatives.
+Our recommendation is based on the company’s slothful third-quarter 2012 results.
+However, its strong capital deployment activity is rewarding for investors.

-Yet, given the sluggish market recovery, we expect significant disruption and volatility caused in the financial markets to challenge margins in the foreseeable future.
-Moreover, regulatory issues remain a concern.
+Moreover, given the sluggish market recovery, we expect significant disruption and volatility caused in the financial markets to challenge margins in the foreseeable future.
+Regulatory issues also remain a major concern.

-People's United currently retains its Zacks #3 Rank, which translates to a short-term Hold rating.
-However, one of its peers -- Hudson City Bancorp Inc. (HCBK) retains a Zacks #5 Rank, which implies a short-term Strong Sell rating.
+People's United currently retains a Zacks #3 Rank, which translates to a short-term Hold rating.
+In the same sector, Preferred Bank (PFBC) retains a Zacks #1 Rank (a short-term Strong Buy rating).

 More From Zacks.com